 Start at the Source: Your Ideal Customer

 Where to begin, you ask?
 With your customers, of course!
 Understanding them will ensure that your marketing strategy truly resonates with their needs.
 The start of a new year is a great time to gather your staff for some creative thinking about your favorite customers: who are they, and why do you want to work for them?
 What makes them a good fit for you, and how can you attract more of them?
-When you can answer key questions like these, you are on the path to creating a customer profile that will orient your staff in the same direction and provide laser focus for your company’s vision, strategy, and efforts.
+When you can answer key questions like these, you are on the path to creating a customer profile that will ensure that your staff is on the same page and provide laser focus for your company’s vision, strategy, and efforts.

-So how do you create the most effective and accurate customer profile possible?
-If you’ve been reading as much of the recent buzz on marketing strategy and client profiling as we have, you may be asking yourself this question: what is the difference between the Ideal Customer Profile and the Buyer Persona—and which one does my company need?
+How do you create the most effective and accurate customer profile possible?
+If you’ve read as much of the recent buzz on marketing strategy and client profiling as we have, you may be asking yourself this question: what is the difference between the Ideal Customer Profile and the Buyer Persona—and which one does my company need?
 First, let’s sort out the terminology.

 The Ideal Customer Profile = Companies